snuq/QuickTitling/Readme.md

 Select a title in the VSE to edit it, or select no titles to edit new presets, or create new titles.

+Titles are identified by the string "QuickTitle" at any point in the sequence name, or a sequence name starting with "QT:".

 Titles can be edited from the sequencer preview window, or from the QuickTitling panel

 You can add a new title from a built-in or custom preset directly in the sequencer by pressing 'Shift-T' and selecting a preset.
 This will overwrite the current selected preset, and create a new title at the cursor location.